AI4Finance-Foundation/FinRL/docs/source/examples/ExplainableFinRLAnEmpiricalApproach.rst

 Step 3.
-The Feature Weights Using Integrated Gradient
+The Feature Weights DRL Agents
 ---------------------------------------

 Integrated Gradient (IG) integrates the gradient of the output with respect to input features.
 For an input `\mathbf{x} \in \mathbb{R}^n`, the `i`-th entry of integrated gradient is defined as